pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "BrokerageAccountTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class BrokerageAccountTableRecordDefinition extends DataRecordTableRecordDefinition<Account> {
+export class BrokerageAccountTableRecordDefinition extends RecordTableRecordDefinition<Account> {
     constructor(account: Account | undefined, key?: Account.Key);
     // (undocumented)
     brokerageAccountInterfaceDescriminator(): void;